-The Crystal has a quartz bowl and a glass mouthpiece that work in concert to produce flavorful vapor that remains pure and cool through the entire session.
-In addition to those great qualities, the low draw resistance and the lifetime warranty all work together to make the KandyPens Crystal the best wax pen of 2020.
+The Crystal is a high-end, durable Dab Pen.
+The "Coilless" quartz bowl and the glass mouthpiece work in concert to produce flavorful vapor that remains pure and cool throughout the entire session.
+It also has very low draw resistance and a large (900mAh) battery that outlasts "thinner" pens.
+The Crystal is simple enough for beginners and powerful enough for advanced users, making it the best wax pen of 2020.

-The Dr Dabber Light is a surprisingly good budget vape pen because it delivers great flavor quality in a device that’s small enough to take anywhere you want.
-It’s easy enough to operate that even beginner vapers won’t have any trouble using it.
+The Dr Dabber Light is a surprisingly good budget wax pen.
+It delivers good flavor quality in a small and slim and stealthy device.
+It’s easy to operate that even first-time vapers won’t have any trouble using it.
 The only downside is that the atomizer needs to be replaced every few weeks, but aside from that, this is a great vape pen for the price.

 What are dab pens?

 Dab Pens are also known as Wax Pens or Weed Pens and are compatible with CBD/ THC shatter, extract, Wax, concentrate, dab, etc. On this list are the best dab pens of this year, in different categories.
 We posted links to authorized stores and coupon codes where available.
 We update the list as we test new pens.

 Things to consider when buying a Dab Pen

 1. The CBD/THC Extracts

 The CBD/ THC Extracts are available in dispensaries within legal states.
 These concentrates can be up to 95% THC, and give instant results on demand.
 If you don’t live in a legal state, you can purchase CBD dabs, such as the one from SunState (Review | Visit Store).
 These are derived from hemp so they are legal in all states.

 2. Coils: Quartz VS Ceramic